anorangesky/katacoda-scenarios/jest-tutorial/step3.md

 ## When to use Snapshot tests

 Since it is so fast and easy to use Snapshot tests, it is a great asset to use when monitoring changes in the UI and ensure that unwanted changes aren't unwillingly introduced.
-The Snapshot file is effortless to update and Jest prints a diff each time a test doesn't pass which makes it great for testing UI components (and let's be honest, they tend to change in style a bit too often)
+The Snapshot file is effortless to update and Jest prints a diff each time a test doesn't pass which makes it great for testing UI components since they tend to change in style more often

 ## The component to test